-California holdout in agreement over Colorado River cuts
+California lone holdout in consensus for Colorado River cuts

 FLAGSTAFF, Ariz.
-(AP) — Six western states that rely on water from the Colorado River have agreed on a model to dramatically cut their use, months after the federal government called for action and an initial deadline passed.
+(AP) — Six western states that rely on water from the Colorado River have agreed on a model to dramatically cut water use in the basin, months after the federal government called for action and an initial deadline passed.

 California — with the largest allocation of water from the river — is the lone holdout.